 |Submit Reflection on Assessment Activities for:||Cumulative up to Fall 2016||2016-2018 summary||2018-2020 summary|

-This timeline reflects a two-year schedule for USLG assessment and degree program goal assessment taking place in units across the university.
-This timeline spaces the assessment collections so that alternate years can be used for reflection and to close the loop on interventions and changes that are driven by prior assessment results and are intended to improve the degree program’s curriculum.
+This timeline reflects a two-year schedule for USLG and GoC assessment taking place in academic units across the university.
+The timeline spaces assessment collections so that alternate years can be used for reflection and to close the loop on interventions/changes that are driven by prior assessment results and are intended to improve the degree program.
 This makes evident the overarching objective of assessment (to improve student learning) and allows time for continuous improvement to happen.

-To prepare to engage in assessment, all departments need to do the following for each degree program they offer:
+To prepare for assessment, academic units need to do the following for each degree program they offer:

-1. Develop learning goals for each degree program.
+1. Develop/identify any additional learning goals (beyond the USLGs) for the degree program.

-Identify what the students will know or be able to do at the end of the course or program.
+Identify what the students will know or be able to do at the end of the program.
 For example, the biology degree program identified the following program learning goals:

 All graduates in Biological Sciences will: